anastasia-s02/big-data-AirBnB-analysis/README.md

 # AirBnB Project

-This repository contains the code and files that created by Anastasia Samoilova for final project for Processing Big Data for Analytic Applications class.
+This repository contains the code and files that were created by Anastasia Samoilova for final project for Processing Big Data for Analytic Applications class.

 ## Folder overview.